William Calley, who led the My Lai massacre that shamed US military in Vietnam, has died

 Calley was convicted in 1971 for the murders of 22 people during the rampage.
 He was sentenced to life in prison but served only three days because President Richard Nixon ordered his sentence reduced.
 He served three years of house arrest.

+Without apologizing, much less admitting guilt, Calley mused about the massacre's legacy in an exclusive Associated Press interview as he waited for the verdict.

+“I can’t say I’m proud of ever being in My Lai or ever participating in war.
+But I would be extremely proud if My Lai shows the world what war is and that the world needs to do something about stopping wars,” he said.
+“I hope My Lai isn’t a tragedy but an eye opener ...
+My Lai has happened in every war.
+It’s not an isolated incident, even in Vietnam.”

-After his release, Calley stayed in Columbus and settled into a job at a jewelry store owned by his father-in-law before moving to Atlanta, where he avoided publicity and routinely turned down journalists’ requests for interviews.
+After his release, Calley got married, settled into a job at his father-in-law's jewelry store in Columbus, Georgia, and had a son.
+He later got divorced and moved to Atlanta, where he avoided publicity and routinely turned down journalists’ requests for interviews.

-Calley broke his silence in 2009, at the urging of a friend, when he spoke to the Kiwanis Club in Columbus, Georgia, near Fort Benning, where he had been court-martialed.
+Calley broke his silence in 2009, at the urging of a friend, when he spoke to the Kiwanis Club in Columbus near Fort Benning, where he had been court-martialed.

-“There is not a day that goes by that I do not feel remorse for what happened that day in My Lai,” Calley said, according to an account of the meeting reported by the Columbus Ledger-Enquirer.
+“There is not a day that goes by that I do not feel remorse for what happened that day in My Lai,” Calley said, according to the Columbus Ledger-Enquirer.
 “I feel remorse for the Vietnamese who were killed, for their families, for the American soldiers involved and their families.
 I am very sorry.”

 He said his mistake was following orders, which had been his defense when he was tried.
 His superior officer was acquitted.